yaouDev/markdown-to-pdf/README.md

 ## 🤝 Contributing

-We welcome and encourage contributions to improve this GitHub Action!
+I welcome and encourage contributions to improve this GitHub Action!
 Whether it's bug fixes, new features, or documentation improvements, your help is greatly appreciated.

 To contribute: